anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 - Containers: isolation by SW based mechanisms available in OS, Docker and Kubernetes.
 A container workload is just a set of Linux processes.
 It is _possible_ to configure SW based _additional isolation_ for container workloads, for example by kernel namespaces.

-Thus the primary isolation mechanism in Kubernetes environment should be VM or physical machine based isolation.
-This means: multiple container applications should not be deployed together in the same Kubernetes cluster - unless those have been planned and verified to co-exist.
-In such cases, the default is to allocate one namespace per Cloud Native Network Function (CNF).
+The primary isolation mechanism in Kubernetes environment should be VM or physical machine based.
+This implies that multiple cloud native applications should not be deployed together in the same Kubernetes cluster - unless these applications have been planned and verified to co-exist.
+Thus, the default is to allocate one namespace per Cloud Native Network Function (CNF).

 ### Container Isolation in Kubernetes Cluster
 #### Namespaces